COVID VACCINATION INFORMATION

 Despite this recent statement, the Task Force of the American Society for Reproductive Medicine (ASRM) does not recommend withholding the vaccine from patients who are planning to conceive, who are currently pregnant, or who are lactating.
 Further, The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal Fetal Medicine (SMFM) recently issued a statement on January 27th regarding COVID-19 vaccination in pregnant women following the WHO’s interim recommendations as above.
 ACOG and SMFM maintain that pregnant women should continue to be offered COVID-19 vaccines.

-We are very pleased to announce that Doctors Bateman, Smith, and Williams have received the Pfizer COVID vaccine and many of our staff members have received their vaccinations as well so that our office is as safe as possible for patient care.
+We are very pleased to announce that our physicians have received the Pfizer COVID vaccine and many of our staff members have received their vaccinations as well so that our office is as safe as possible for patient care.

 Your safety and health are our utmost concerns.
 Many of our processes have been redesigned to minimize any risk related to COVID-19 and offer the safest and highest quality care possible.